Skip to main content

 Useful link: DevOps Tools to Pick for Your Business

-The artifact library service allows users to be involved in fully featured package management functionality in Azure CI/CD pipelines.
+5) Azure Artifacts: This is the artifact library service that allows users to use fully featured package management functionality in CI/CD pipelines.
 Users can create, host, and share npm, Maven, Python, and NuGet package feeds from public and private platforms.
 In addition, the packages can be organized in a central library pinned to the specific project.

 Azure DevOps Consulting Provides the Following Collaboration Tools: